Key to blog text;

 “Here is the patience of the saints.
 Here are the ones who keep the commandments of God and the faith of Jesus” (Revelation 14:12)

-In 14:9-11 we see the sad condition of those who live “by faith alone”.
+In Revelation 14:9-11 we see the sad condition of those who live “by faith alone”.
 This a picture of unconfessed and unrepentant sin.
 But at same time they imagine in their minds they are in righteous standing with Jesus.
 But it is only those, “who keep the commandments of God and the faith of Jesus”.
 These are the ones who stand before the throne and have access to it.

-This is why it is so important for Christians (“saints”), and non-Christians to put it upon themselves to adhere to and follow these simple moral rules.
-As we know, one tablet is moral conduct toward God.
+This is why it is so important for Christians (“saints”), and even non-Christians to put it upon themselves to adhere to and follow these simple moral rules.
+One tablet is moral conduct toward God.
 And the other tablet is moral conduct toward our neighbor.
-This takes a serious concerted effort on our part to do our part.
-Because we at our core are nothing but selfish evil.
+This takes a concerted effort on our part to do our part.
+Because we at our core are nothing but selfish and evil.
 We are prone to selfish lusts and desires to be found in the world.
-And the root of these is our SELF.
 This is our struggle, this is our battle as Christians to overcome SELF.
-In this verse, it is called “the patience of the saints”.
+This is called “the patience of the saints”.
 To keep going and to not quit this daily struggle.

-The reformed church says “Sola Fide”, or what is grace plus faith plus nothing is our salvation into the kingdom of God obtained.
-But this is so far from the truth it is astonishing.
+The reformed church says “Sola Fide”, or what is grace plus faith plus nothing.
+This is the road of salvation into the kingdom of God.
+But this is far from the truth.

 “And I heard a voice from Heaven saying to me, Write, Blessed are the dead who die in the Lord from now on.
 Yes, says the Spirit, they shall rest from their labors, and their works follow them” (Revelation 14:13)